 Format of publication.
 The research articles on theoretical and practical problems relating to various traditional areas of Social Sciences (Law, Economics, Management, Administration, Politology, Sociology, Psychology, Education Science, Social Informatics, etc.) and of the Humanities (Philology; History, Philosophy, Theology and Culture Studies; Art Studies, etc.) as well as to newly-structured broad fields of study (Area Studies: African, American, Asian, Australian and European Studies, Cultural and Media Studies, etc.) and to trans-disciplinary research areas (Migration Studies, Studies into Culture and Technology, etc.).

 Periodicity.
 The research journal Societal Studies is published twice a year; original and previously unpublished scholarly articles, written in Lithuanian, English, German or French or, by a separate permission of the board of editors, an article may be published in a language different from the above.

 Peer review.
 Submitted articles are reviewed by applying the double-blind method (the identities of the author(s) and reviewers are kept unknown).
 Each article is appointed at least two referees (scientists with a degree in the relevant field).

 Indexation.
-The academic journal Societal Studies is included in the EBSCO Publishing, Inc., C.E.E.O.L., PROQUEST and ULRICH'S international databases.
+The academic journal Societal Studies is included in the EBSCO Publishing, Inc., C.E.E.O.L., international databases.

 This is an open access journal which means that all content is freely available without charge to the user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 This is in accordance with the BOAI definition of open access.